sean-vdw/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    > The useRouteMatch hook is used to try to match the current URL in the same way that a Route component would work.
+It's very helpful for getting access to the match data without actually needing to render a Route component.

 1. How would you explain form validation to someone who has never programmed before?

+    > Form validation allows programmers to tell a user that they have incorrectly filled out a form and how.
+For example, if your password is not enough characters, a message will displayed indicating that the person should complete the form using a password with more characters.

 1. In 1-2 sentences, define end to end testing.

+    > End-to-end testing tests an entire website or application that mimics a user experience from start to finish.
+As opposed to unit tests, for example, that focus on isolated parts of code, end-to-end testing simulates events that a user would take including button clicks, scrolling through the app, or submitting a form.

 ## Instructions